All You Need To Know About Crawl Space Vapor Barriers

 Vapor Barrier Additives

-As the crawl space repair industry grows and the demand for a vapor barrier to hold up in the crawl space environment grows with it, we are seeing more and more companies become “experts” to get in on the action.
-Over the last decade engineered films designed for a specific purpose have found their way into the crawl space industry simply because it was accessible and not because it was the right product.
+As the crawl space repair industry grows and the demand for a vapor barrier to hold up in the crawl space environment grows with it, we are seeing more and more companies become “experts” to get in the action.
+Over the last decade, engineered films designed for a specific purpose have found their way into the crawl space industry simply because it was accessible and not because it was the right product.

 Most all vapor barriers or liners are manufactured for a purpose and some even for a general purpose.
-For example, 6 mil construction plastic, is made to be cheap and temporary but for a wide range of uses.
+For example, 6 mil construction plastic, it’s made to be cheap and temporary but for a wide range of uses.
 It is usually made from recycled plastic and is the most competitively priced product on the market because it is sold at nearly every home improvement, hardware and lumber store across the country.
 At the other end of the stick is reinforced construction film.
 There are many different versions of this product that meets the different purposes.
 For example, 6 mil reinforced clear, is used in the construction of high-rise buildings as a wind break for the people working from scaffolding.
 It is also used as a “safety net” to protect people on the lower levels of scaffolding from falling bricks, tools and anything else falling from levels above.

 In the case of the 6 mil construction plastic, manufacturing costs are a huge factor in market price competition.
 When it is made from recycled plastic it will contain all of the additives and impurities that were in the original “source” product.
 This matters because, well, no one really knows what is or could be in it.
 Remember this product is meant to be temporary.
 Now, with the 6 mil reinforced film made to be used as a wind break, this product does have additives in it by design.
 You will find fire retardants and UV inhibitors along with other OSHA required properties.
 Additives like fire retardant do not simply make something fire proof, but rather trade the flame spread (how fast it burns) for smoke development (amount of smoke produced).
 The fire retardant suppresses the flame it does not make it fire proof as it is so often marketed in the crawl space world.
 When a product is used outdoors, for a wind break, the smoke development can be much higher than for an indoor application.
 What this means is, the wrong fire retardant recipe can and often does make the plastic more dangerous in a fire situation when used indoors.
 Many other additives used alone or in combination will give the film an odor.
 Most likely an odor is what a homeowner is trying to fix.